algbio/emerald/README.md

 0 3 0 3
 5 9 4 8
 ```
+<a name="sec3.5"></a>
+### Precomputed alignment safety windows
+We already pre-computed safety windows for the DIAMOND2 DeepClust clustered SwissProt Database (~400k seqs).
+If users wish to use this pre-computed dataset, they can download it from [figshare](https://figshare.com/articles/dataset/data_zip/21720299/4).

 <a name="sec4"></a>
 # About EMERALD
 EMERALD is being developed by Andreas Grigorjew in the [Graph Algorithms](https://www.helsinki.fi/en/researchgroups/algorithmic-bioinformatics/teams/graph-algorithms) team part of the [Algorithmic Bioinformatics](https://www.helsinki.fi/en/researchgroups/algorithmic-bioinformatics) group at the University of Helsinki.